-Procedural Protocol for Report of Missing Student/Resident:
+Procedural Protocol for Report of Missing Student:

-A missing student report shall be made to a Resident Advisor (RA), the Dean of Students or the Dean of Administrative Services.
-Whichever party receives the first report shall immediately notify the Dean of Students, who in turn shall inform the Dean of Administrative Services and College President and keep them informed of developments as they may occur.
+A missing student report shall be made to the Dean of Students or the Chief Development and Admissions Officer.
+Whichever party receives the first report shall immediately notify the CEO and keep them informed of developments as they may occur.